sarar0/AboutMe/README.md

 # About me
 This is the very first website I have built.
-I wanted to introduce myself and reflect on why I wanted to start a career in coding.
+I wanted to introduce myself and practice basic Javascprit by inserting an image carousel.